texastony/grid-predator-prey/README.md

 Click the Repository, go to switch to, New Branch, and create a new branch based on Master.

+If you would like your new branch to track what is going on up top, you need to configure it to fetch from the remote HEAD.

 ##When Opening Eclipse##
 Go to the main branch, and hit Pull.